White Island eruption: How Monday's eruption transformed the face of the volcano

 While the volcano was known to belch out a high amount of SO2 gas – around 800 tonnes of it normally rose from its bowels each day – levels increased dramatically after the eruption.

-In the blow itself, the TropOmi satellite recorded 300 tonnes of SO2 being thrown up.
+In the blow itself, about 300 tonnes of SO2 was thrown up.

 While the volcano was emitting around 660 tonnes a day of SO2 on November 18, when GNS Science raised the Volcanic Alert Level to 2, by the day after the eruption, that daily level was 1150 tonnes.